-The Inhambane Bay Community Conservation Network (IBCCN), a small-scale network of 9 no-take MPAs, protects critically important seagrass and mangrove habitats throughout Inhambane Bay, Mozambique.
+Inhambane Bay Community Conservation Network (IBCCN), locally known as Sidika, is a small-scale network of 9 no-take MPAs, protects critically important seagrass and mangrove habitats throughout Inhambane Bay, Mozambique.
 Seagrass meadows and mangrove forests provide important nursery grounds for fish, support an incredible diversity of invertebrates and sea birds, sequester atmospheric carbon faster than any terrestrial ecosystem and buffer coastlines from storms.
 Unfortunately, these habitats are exceptionally vulnerable to degradation and destruction – they are often located near human population centers and are impacted by coastal development, waste and agricultural runoff, and overuse.
 The coastal communities of Inhambane province in Mozambique are leading an effort to preserve and protect the vital mangrove and seagrass habitats they have lived alongside for decades.

 Village elders have historically determined where fishing was allowed.
 Known as “Mukhedzisseli," or “the watchers,”they regularly closed areas based off of “ocean rules” in order to protect important fish nursery areas.
 However over past decades these “ocean rules” have been ignored or lost and communities and the environment have suffered as a result.
 Spurred to action by these changes the Mukhedzisseli and other village elders established the IBCCN.